Bisous meaning:👄The many ways to say kiss,kisses & kiss me in French

 Have you heard of these?

-Smooch, peck, snog, smackeroo, suck face, swap spit, necking, tonsil hockey, make out, and of course everyone’s favourite, French kiss
+Smooch, peck, snog, smackeroo, suck face, swap spit, necking, tonsil hockey, make out, and of course, everyone’s favourite, French kiss

 Each one of these words generally means the same thing but isn’t used in the same way.

-For instance, you probably wouldn’t say “do you want to swap spit or play tonsil hockey” with someone you just met, would you?
+For instance, you probably wouldn’t say, “Do you want to swap spit or play tonsil hockey” with someone you just met, would you?

-Given all these nuanced ways of saying Kiss in English, it should be no surprise that there are also similar nuances when discussing kissing in French.
+Given all these nuanced ways of saying Kiss in English, it should be no surprise that there are similar nuances when discussing kissing in French.

 HOW TO SAY KISS IN FRENCH